zidike/my-favorite-tea-svg/README.md

 This project only uses SVG and CSS.
 No JavaScript was necessary.

-Gzip compressed the total load is just over 6KB.
+Since HTML+SVG compresses well, using GZIP the total load is just around 6KB.